spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/marketing/globalization/index.html.md

 - Total localization costs relative to content volume / format; fully-loaded price per word
 - Non-English SEO lift; % uplift in organic traffic and conversions for target markets
 - New pipeline lift; % uplift in Marketing Qualified Leads & Sales Accepted Opportunities for target markets

+### Hiring Process
+Candidates for this position can expect the hiring process to follow the order below.
+Please keep in mind that candidates can be declined from the position at any stage of the process.
+To learn more about someone who may be conducting the interview, find their job title on our [team page](https://about.gitlab.com/company/team/).
+- Qualified candidates will be invited to schedule a 30 minute [screening call](https://about.gitlab.com/handbook/hiring/talent-acquisition-framework/req-overview/#screening) with one of our Global Recruiters.
+- A 45 minute interview with our VP, Marketing Strategy & Platforms
+- A 45 minute interview with our Director, Digital Experience or Group Product Manager, Growth
+- A 45 minute interview with our Director, Marketing Operations or Manager, Marketing Operations
+- A 45 minute interview with our VP, Integrated Marketing or Director, Global Field Marketing
+- A 30 minute interview with our VP, Field Operations or VP, Sales Strategy & Analytics
+- A 30 minute interview with our Chief Marketing Officer or VP, Product Marketing
+- A 45 minute interview with our Director, People Business Partner

+Additional details about our process can be found on our [hiring page](https://about.gitlab.com/handbook/hiring/).